Biden to tell Xi that China must play by the rules - senior U.S. official

 'DEEP SUSPICION'

-Xi, looking ahead to the Games and a key Communist Party Congress next year where he is expected to secure an unprecedented third term, is also keen to avoid heightened tensions with the United States.
+Xi, looking ahead to the Games and a Communist Party Congress next year where he is expected to secure an unprecedented third term, is also keen to avoid heightened tensions with the United States, while pushing back over the Taiwan issue.

+"The Taiwan question is the ultimate red line of China," the Global Times, a tabloid published by the ruling Communist Party's People's Daily, wrote in a Monday editorial.

+Foreign ministry spokesman Zhao Lijian told a regular briefing on Monday: "It is hoped that the United States and China will meet each other halfway, strengthen dialogue and cooperation, effectively manage differences, properly handle sensitive issues, and explore ways of mutual respect and peaceful coexistence."

-But he and Biden last week outlined competing visions, with Biden stressing the U.S. commitment to a "free and open Indo-Pacific," which Washington says faces increasing Chinese "coercion," while Xi warned against a return to Cold War tensions.
+Xi and Biden last week outlined competing visions, with Biden stressing the U.S. commitment to a "free and open Indo-Pacific," which Washington says faces increasing Chinese "coercion", while Xi warned against a return to Cold War tensions.

 "Both sides hold the other with deep suspicion and are taking substantive steps to compete against the other in economics, security and politics," said Scott Kennedy, a China expert at Washington's Center for Strategic and International Studies.

-Democrats in Congress want Biden to make nuclear risk reduction measures with China a top priority, after the Pentagon reported that China was significantly expanding its nuclear weapons and missile programs.
+Democrats in Congress want Biden to make nuclear risk reduction measures with China a top priority, after the Pentagon reported that Beijing was significantly expanding its nuclear weapons and missile programs.

-Beijing argues its arsenal is dwarfed by the United States' and Russia's, and says it is ready for dialogue if Washington reduces its nuclear stockpile to China's level.
+Beijing argues its arsenal is dwarfed by those of the United States and Russia, and says it is ready for dialogue if Washington reduces its nuclear stockpile to China's level.

 Taiwan is likely to play heavily in the talks, with Beijing and Washington increasingly clashing over the self-ruled island, which China claims as its own.